FAQ

 The cost of my services entirely depends on what kind of celebration you have in mind.

 So, like all things in life, the cost depends on the service.
-Contact me to chat to see if we would be a good fit, and to talk about pricing for your celebration
+Refer to my ceremonies page for a rough idea of costs, or better yet, contact me to chat to see if we would be a good fit.

 The Legals